 Leaf cleanup is an important part of lawn care for a healthy green lawn!
 If you leave the fall leaves on the ground in your yard, you’ll stifle the growth of grass during any warmth Lynchburg will get during late fall and early spring.
-A leaf-free yard also helps improve the curb appeal of your home.
+A leaf-free yard also helps improve the curb appeal for the landscape of your home.

 Consider attaching a bagging system to your lawn mower for leaf removal.
 This simplifies the process since you can take care of the leaves while you cut the grass.
 However, consider the additional time it can take to continuously dump the bags.
 Leaves tend to clump and take more space in your bags than shredded grass will.